airbnb/javascript/packages/eslint-config-airbnb-base/README.md

     npm install --save-dev eslint-config-airbnb-base eslint@^#.#.# eslint-plugin-import@^#.#.#
   ```

-  Windows users can either install all the peer dependencies manually, or use the [install-peerdeps](https://github.com/nathanhleung/install-peerdeps) cli tool.
+  If using **npm < 5**, Windows users can either install all the peer dependencies manually, or use the [install-peerdeps](https://github.com/nathanhleung/install-peerdeps) cli tool.

   ```sh
   npm install -g install-peerdeps